The X Rescue

 Separating again can sometimes be an awkward maneuver, especially with tippy kayaks on choppy water.
 Instruct your companion to perform a low brace support on the water while you push their kayak firmly past you.
 The movement lends stability to the paddle brace until the kayaks are far enough apart for normal paddling.

-More Articles• Kayak Wet Exit
+More Articles• Capsize Drill or the Wet Exit

 • Paddling Alone